WolframResearch/WolframClientForPython/docs/docpages/intro.rst

 .. _ref-expressions:

-Wolfram Language Expression Representation
+Expression Representation
 ==========================================

 The library exposes many kinds of interactions with the Wolfram Language, many of which require representation of Wolfram Language expressions as Python objects.
+A fast introduction to the Wolfram Language is available at https://www.wolfram.com/language/fast-introduction-for-programmers.

 A straightforward way to construct Python objects representing expressions is to call attributes of :data:`~wolframclient.language.wl`.

 Import the factory::